-Figure 4.11 below shows the mean walking distance to a health centre by district.
-In Gakenke district, the mean walking distance to a health centre is 56.3 minutes and 50.9% of households walk for under an hour on average to reach one.
+Figure 4.11 below shows the mean walking distance to health centre by district.
+In Gicumbi district, the mean walking distance to a health centre is 61.9 minutes and 44% of households walk for under an hour on average to reach a health centre.

 The mean walking distance to a health centre is 35 minutes in urban areas and 64.4 minutes in rural areas, while it is one hour country-wide.

-When compared to urban areas, Gakenke district health centres are further from household dwellings by 21.3 minutes on average; when compared to rural areas, they are closer by 8.1 minutes.
+When compared to urban areas, Gicumbi district health centres are on average an additional 26.9 minutes from household dwellings.